EWC men topple WNCC 90-63

-The Eastern Wyoming College men’s basketball team led from start to finish as the Lancers shot 48 percent from field to earn the 90-63 win over the previously unbeaten Western Nebraska Community College Cougars Tuesday evening at Cougar Palace.
+The Eastern Wyoming College men’s basketball team led from start to finish as the Lancers shot 48% from the field to earn the 90-63 win over the previously unbeaten Western Nebraska Community College Cougars Tuesday, Nov.
+16 at Cougar Palace.

 “We played extremely well especially in the first half.
-It was completely unexpected of the halftime score,” Andresen said.
+It was completely unexpected of the halftime score,” Andersen said.
 “WNCC made the second half tough.
 They did a great job.
 They flustered us and they came out with a lot of pressure.
-It is fortunate that we had a huge or the game would have been really close.
-They played really well and we played well.”
+It is fortunate that we had a huge lead or the game would have been really close.
+They played really well, and we played well.”

 Shooting was the big difference in the contest.
-EWC shot 38 percent in the first half and then went for 59 percent in the second.
+EWC shot 38% in the first half and then went for 59% in the second.
 The Lancers were 8 of 21 from beyond the arc.

-WNCC couldn’t buy a bucket, especially in the first half where they were 28 percent and 0-for-9 from the 3-point arc.
-WNCC did pick it up in the second half, shooting 49 percent while connecting on 4-of-15 3-pointers.
+WNCC couldn’t buy a bucket, especially in the first half where they were 28% and 0-for-9 from the 3-point arc.
+WNCC did pick it up in the second half, shooting 49% while connecting on four-of-15 3-pointers.

 The Cougars didn’t do themselves any favors from the free throw line either, going just 11 of 24 while EWC went 22 of 34.